GoogleChrome/developer.chrome.com/site/en/articles/hid-examples/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: Human interface devices on the web: a few quick examples
+title: 'Human interface devices on the web: a few quick examples'
 subhead: Connecting to uncommon devices from your app.
 authors:
   - joemedley